rtous/deepquake/README.md

 ## 1 Introduction

 This repository contains code for applying a deep convolutional neural network, called UPC-UCV, over single-station three-channel signal windows for P-wave earthquake detection and source region estimation in north central Venezuela.
+The model is optimized and trained for the [CARABOBO2019](https://github.com/rtous/CARABOBO2019) dataset but it can be trained over other datasets as well.

 ## 2 Acknowledgements